 “Mom, let’s go vegan.”
 These are words that can strike fear into any parent’s heart.
 I first heard them last fall from my 13-year-old daughter Sage.
 I blame the magazine VegNews, a publication that has been arriving at my house for several years, a hang-over from a previous career.
-The nation’s premiere vegan lifestyle publication, VegNews is stuffed with the kind of vegan propaganda (yummy recipes, health news tilted toward a vegan viewpoint, and non-confrontational animal rights news) that can tip those inclined toward vegetarianism for ethical or environmental reasons over the edge into veganism.
+The nation’s premier vegan lifestyle publication, VegNews is stuffed with the kind of vegan propaganda (yummy recipes, health news tilted toward a vegan viewpoint, and non-confrontational animal rights news) that can tip those inclined toward vegetarianism for ethical or environmental reasons over the edge into veganism.

 For the uninitiated, vegetarians decline to eat animal flesh, i.e. chicken, beef and other meat, as well as seafood.
 Vegans abstain from all animal products, including meats and seafood as well as eggs, dairy products, and animal-derived foods like honey or gelatin.
 Many avoid wearing leather or silk as well.